 Samuel Pernet (France) did an internship in our group for 3.5 months in 2019, on fluid dynamics modeling for gliding arc plasma reactor design.

 dr Dragana Petrovic (Serbia) worked in our group as a postdoc for 3 years (2007-2009), mainly on fluid modelling of dielectric barrier discharges for plasma-assisted conversion of greenhouse gases.

 dr Daniela Pietanza (Italy) was a visiting senior researcher from Bari (Italy), who stayed in our group in 2012, on a sabbatical leave.
 She investigated the behaviour of vibrationally excited CO2 levels in a plasma.

 dr Khamdam Rakhimov (Uzbekistan) stayed in our group for 6 months (2018-2019), and studied NH3 synthesis by plasma catalysis, in a joint project with Université Libre de Bruxelles (M.-P. Delplancke).

-dr Marleen Ramakers did her PhD in our group from 2014 till 2019, on CO2 conversion (alone, and in combination with CH4 and N2) in a (reverse vortex flow) gliding arc plasmatron reactor.
+dr Marleen Ramakers (Belgium) did her PhD in our group from 2014 till 2019, on CO2 conversion (alone, and in combination with CH4 and N2) in a (reverse vortex flow) gliding arc plasmatron reactor.